-The insider advice on this page is from Wendy’s Trusted Travel Expert for Atlantic Canada (Newfoundland and Labrador, Nova Scotia, and the Maritime Provinces): Jill Curran of Maxxim Vacations.
+The insider advice on this page is from Wendy’s Trusted Travel Expert for Newfoundland and Labrador, Nova Scotia, New Brunswick, and Prince Edward Island: Jill Curran of Maxxim Vacations.

 Jill was raised in a small fishing community in Newfoundland and is deeply rooted in Canada’s Atlantic provinces.
 Her customized itineraries extend throughout Newfoundland and Labrador, and the Maritime provinces, uncovering secrets that most people miss: the side road with a stunning view, the tiny fishing village where you can chat with the locals over tea.
 On one of her culinary tours you might catch Shediac lobsters (and learn how to properly eat them) or dig clams and cook them on the beach.
 Her wildlife adventures include hiking through moose and caribou country, kayaking past puffins and gannets, and spotting right whales in the Bay of Fundy, home to half the world’s population of this endangered creature.
 Jill can arrange your complete itinerary, including airport transfers, car rentals, accommodations, guided tours, and more.
 Her tours are either self-drive or escorted, and her personally selected accommodations range from country inns and modest B&Bs to luxury hotels.
 One of her specialties is a seaside picnic lunch sourced from local ingredients (think chutney-glazed ham, garden veggies, homemade bread) and prepared in the 130-year-old lighthouse where her grandmother was born.